How to Write a Conference Speaker Bio (With Examples)

 How to Make Abstract Submission Forms More Author-Friendly.

 Abstract submission forms help authors share their work with event teams.
-Authors work faster when the forms are simple and easy to read.
+Authors work faster when the forms are easy to read.
 Clear forms reduce delay and help authors understand each step they need to follow.

 Continue reading